 Insights on Pay-by-the-Mile/Pay-Per-Mile Insurance

-In pay-by-the-mile insurance, more than half the rate can be based on mileage, typically making it lower than a standard policy rate for drivers who drive their cars less than the U.S. average of 13.500 miles per year.
+.
 However, the base rate of the policy is still determined by the factors that determine standard insurance policies such as driver demographics, driving record, type of vehicle, location, and so on.

-The leading companies that offer auto insurance by the mile are Metromile, Milewise from Allstate, SmartMiles from Nationwide, and Mile Auto Insurance.
+that offer auto insurance by the mile are Metromile, Milewise from Allstate, SmartMiles from Nationwide, and Mile Auto Insurance.